Accommodation that comes with your job

 If you're a service occupier, your right to live in your home usually ends when your job ends.

-You may still have 'basic protection from eviction'.
-This means your former employer needs to apply for an eviction order from court if you don't leave when your job ends.
+You might still have basic protection from eviction.
+This means your former employer needs to get a court order to evict you if you do not leave when your job ends.

-Your former employer will not need a court order in either of these situations:
+Your former employer will not need a court order if either:

 you live there rent free